perses/perses/docs/cli.md

 - a token: `--token` can be used to set a Bearer JWT token.
 - a user + password: `--username` and `--password` can be used to set a username & password.
 The command will contact the Perses server with the credential(s).
 It will return a Bearer JWT token which expires after 1h.
+- a kubeconfig file: `--kubeconfig` can be used to set the kubeconfig load location, or `--kubeconfig-env` can be used to pull the value from the `KUBECONFIG` env value.
 - delegated auth information: if the server relies on an external OIDC/OAuth provider for authentication, use `--client-id` and `--client-secret` to pass the client credentials, plus `--provider` to pass the identifier of the external provider (e.g `google`, `azure`..).

 The URL and the token will be stored in JSON file that is by default `<UserHome>/.perses/config.json`.